 Once we have located our digs, the first thing the kids want to do is go down to the Sea of Cortez.
 Being water babies in the desert is a curse, as we never can get enough ocean time.
 There is a wide range of activities to do along the beach, as there are plenty of things to do in Puerto Peñasco.
 The beaches are wide and offer plenty of opportunities for swimming, water sports, snorkeling, kayaking, fishing, and collecting seashells.
 When my kids were young, they especially enjoyed collecting seashells in Las Conchas, a private enclave to stay in that I mention further below in the where to stay section.

 The two closest beaches to the center of Puerto Penasco are Playa Bonita (literally translated as Pretty Beach) and Sandy Beach.
 Eventually, Playa Bonita stretches to the West until it turns into Sandy Beach.
-These are the two beaches where you will find most of the fun activities that I mention to do in Puerto Penasco.
+These are the two beaches where you will find most of the fun activities that I mentioned doing in Puerto Penasco.

 Bonus Tip: If you take seashells from Puerto Penasco, make sure you check to see if there is anything living inside of it before you pack it away.